Jessie Ace and Margaret Wright

-Jessie Ace (1860–1936) and Margaret Wright (née Ace; 1854–1933) are known for their rescue of crewmen from the Mumbles lifeboat, which had gone to assist a wrecked German barque during an 1883 storm at Mumbles Head, Wales.
+Jessie Ace (1860 – after 1883) and Margaret Wright (née Ace; 1854–1933) are known for their rescue of crewmen from the Mumbles lifeboat, which had gone to assist a wrecked German barque during an 1883 storm at Mumbles Head, Wales.

 Lifeboat rescue

 Ace and Wright were daughters of the Mumbles Lighthouse keeper Abraham Ace.

 On 27 January 1883, an 885-ton German barque named Admiral Prinz Adalbert of Danzig was caught in a storm in Mumbles Head and wrecked just below the lighthouse.
 The Mumbles lifeboat came to rescue the crew.
 When the Mumbles lifeboat, a wooden sailboat named the Wolverhampton, got into trouble Wright and Ace waded into the surf to rescue the lifeboat crew.
 They tied their shawls together to use as a rope and rescued two of the lifeboat crewmen who had fallen overboard.

 It is reported that Wright cried: "I will lose my life than let these men drown" as she waded into the icy waters.
 While some claimed the story was apocryphal, their father confirmed the actions of his daughters, alongside those of Gunner Edward Hutchings, in rescuing two crew members from the ship during the inquest into the disaster.
 Four of the Wolverhampton crew died that night, leaving four widows and fourteen orphaned children.
 The same storm also wrecked two other ships (Agnes Jack and James Grey) on the Gower Peninsula, claiming 44 lives.